mrilikecoding/StreamPoseML/README.md

 )
 ```

 You pass a directory containing your videos.
 Each video will be run through mediapipe.
 In the keypoints directory, namespaced to each video, json keypoint representations will be saved.
 Additionally, the entire video's keypoints will be serialized into a video sequence and stored in a parallel directory.
-These files can be used directly in a training regime, or you can use Poser's dataset building tools to format sequence data into other formats.
+These files can be used directly in a training regime, or you can use StreamPoseML's dataset building tools to format sequence data into other formats.

 ## Feature engineering